-6At the extreme, there can be cases where even the subject herself is radically unable to make sense of her own experience; or, by contrast, there can be cases at the other extreme in which the subject herself is entirely clear what is happening to her, and can perhaps expect to communicate her experience with ease to other members of her community or social group, but (owing to the collective hermeneutical gap pertaining to the wider community as a whole) still cannot expect to communicate it successfully to significant social agencies - notably, relevant institutional bodies - in order to describe or protest the experience.8
+6At the extreme, there can be cases where even the subject herself is radically unable to make sense of her own experience; or, by contrast, there can be cases at the other extreme in which the subject herself is entirely clear what is happening to her, and can perhaps expect to communicate her experience with ease to other members of her community or social group, but (owing to the collective hermeneutical gap pertaining to the wider community as a whole) still cannot expect to communicate it successfully to significant social agencies - notably, relevant institutional bodies - in order to describe or protest the experience.9

-To circle back to shame and cultural stigma, which dovetails this epistemic injustice: the poet and critic Denise Riley identifies in writing the potential for 'concealment tangled with unconcealment'.9 This feels apt.
+To circle back to shame and cultural stigma, which dovetails this epistemic injustice: the poet and critic Denise Riley identifies in writing the potential for 'concealment tangled with unconcealment'.10 This feels apt.
 In her essay 'Lyric Shame', she suggests: '...if your shame is such that you can't manage to speak, you might be able to write instead.
-Literary writing many
+Literary writing may function, for some, exactly as a means of not speaking - of avoiding face-to-face speech altogether.'